 Overview of CrimeSolutions

 The CrimeSolutions clearinghouse identifies justice system programs and practices that have been submitted to rigorous scientific evaluations.
 The CrimeSolutions evaluation process closely examines programs and practices for scientific evidence of effectiveness.
-If the evidence is strong and clear enough, a program will be rated “Effective,” “Promising,” or “No Effects.”
+If the evidence is strong and clear enough, a program will be rated “Effective,” “Promising,” or “Ineffective.”
 If the evidence is insufficiently strong and clear, however, CrimeSolutions reviewers will withhold an effectiveness rating.
 Those unrated programs or practices are deemed to be emerging, inconclusive or unclear.

 Table 1 shows, as of May 2021, totals of rated programs and practices and subtotals for those focused-on corrections.

 Programs and practices selected for CrimeSolutions review are first identified, screened, reviewed and rated, through a standardized process.
-See How We Review and Rate Programs form Start to Finish and How We Review and Rate Practices from Start to Finish
+See How We Review and Rate Programs form Start to Finish and How We Review and Rate Practices from Start to Finish.

 Two certified program reviewers assess each screened program and practice with objective scoring instruments.
 Reviewers examine scientific evaluations of programs.
 Broader practices are reviewed by reference to meta-analyses that synthesize existing rigorous evaluations of those practices.